IguanaBob/AdventOfCode2025/Day01/README.md

 A working program using the small sample input should run in just a few seconds.
 Once it works, replace `INPUT` with your real input file.
 This may take a while to run at emulated 1 MHz, so feel free to fast-forward the emulation in MAME.
 Props to anyone who tries this on real hardware.

-To see my final solution code, check out `DAY1A.bas` in this repo.
+To see my final solution code, check out `DAY1A.bas` and `DAY2A.bas` in this repo.

+### Post-solution thoughts

+The logic for Day One was expectedly simple.
+The hardest part of this was just figuring out BASIC loops, ensuring it doesn't break at the end of the input file, and of course keeping track of line numbers.
+String manipulation was odd, but nothing I couldn’t figure out with a little research and studying.
+Overall, not too bad.